-- SSL encryption is disabled for the instance.
-For more information, see Configure SSL encryption.
+TLS (SSL) encryption is disabled for the instance.
+For more information, see Enable TLS encryption.

-Note For example, an ApsaraDB for Redis instance contains eight shards and you want to apply for a private endpoint for the instance.
+For example, your ApsaraDB for Redis instance contains eight shards and you want to apply for a private endpoint for the instance.
 An IP address is allocated to the master node of each shard in the instance, and an additional IP address is allocated to the private endpoint.
 Therefore, the vSwitch must provide at least nine IP addresses.
-Otherwise, you cannot enable the direct connection mode for the instance.
+Otherwise, you cannot enable the direct connection mode for the ApsaraDB for Redis instance.

 Comparison of connection modes

 Direct connection mode: An instance for which the direct connection mode is enabled is allocated a private endpoint.
 Clients can use the endpoint to bypass proxy nodes and access backend data nodes in the instance.
 This reduces the response time of ApsaraDB for Redis.

 Proxy mode: By default, an instance that has the proxy mode enabled is allocated a proxy endpoint.
 Requests from the client are forwarded from proxy nodes to data nodes.
 For more information, see Features of proxy nodes.